Grocery Prices in 2026: Plan Better Weeks With Less Waste

 This is called ingredient overlap, and it's the single most effective way to reduce your grocery bill.

-With overlap: 7 dinners sharing a core ingredient base = 20-30 ingredients = $120-150/week
+With overlap: 7 dinners sharing a core ingredient base can mean 20-30 ingredients, fewer duplicates, and produce that actually gets used.

 The problem?
 Planning meals with ingredient overlap manually is exhausting.
 You need to think about what shares what, check what's in season, balance nutrition, and make sure your family actually likes the food.